pabs-llama/capital-bikeshare-analysis/README.md

 - Stations closer to metro hubs have consistently higher demand
 - If a bikeshare station is full or empty, another needs to be in proximity for bikeshare to be a reliable, go-to option to get around.
 That’s not the case in much of CaBi’s suburban service area like Prince George County, where officials often opt to sprinkle a few docks here or there without attention to whether station density makes bikeshare competitive with driving or even walking.

 In Maryland, CaBi lacks coherence or the density necessary for a high-usage system:

 ![alt text](image-2.png)

-Top
-Bikeshare in western Prince George’s County
+Top: Bikeshare in western Prince George’s County

-Bottom
-Cabi in Washington, D.C
+Bottom: Cabi in Washington, D.C

-A Lot of dockless bikes, indicated in white, very sparse stations, and a hole with no service at the University of Maryland.
+A lot of dockless bikes, indicated in white, very sparse stations, and a hole with no service at the University of Maryland.

 ---

 ## 🧪 Techniques Used